top of page

 Losing a loved one is overwhelming.
 I know this firsthand because I recently lost my mother, Sharon Bradshaw.
 As her only child and beneficiary, I suddenly found myself navigating the "business" of death while trying to process the hole left in my heart.

 When you're grieving, even a simple form feels like a mountain.
-I want to share a few things I learned the hard way to make it easier for you.
+Today, I want to share a few things I learned "the hard way" to make it easier for my neighbors in Charlotte, Concord, and beyond.

 1. You Don't Need 10 Death Certificates

-This is the biggest myth out there.
-Funeral homes or legal guides often tell you to buy 10, 12, or even 15 certified copies.
-At $20–$25 a pop, that adds up fast!
+This is one of the biggest myths.
+Funeral homes or legal guides often suggest buying 10, 15, or even 20 certified copies.
+At $20–$25 each, that adds up fast!

-• The Truth: For most people, you only need 2 certified copies. * Most life insurance companies, banks, and even the Social Security office will now accept a high-quality scan or will return your original after they verify it.
+• The Truth: For most situations, you only need 2 certified copies. * Why?
+Most life insurance companies, banks, and even the Social Security office now accept high-quality scans or will return your original copy after they verify it.
 Don’t waste hundreds of dollars on paper you won’t use.

-If you are the beneficiary, here is all you truly need to get started:
+If you are the beneficiary of a life insurance policy, here is all you truly need to get the process started:

 • The Policy Number: If you can’t find it, don’t panic.
-We can help you track it down.
+As a licensed agent, I have tools to help you track it down.

-• A Simple Claim Form: Each company has one.
-It’s usually 2–3 pages.
+• A Simple Claim Form: Each company has its own.
+They are usually only 2–3 pages long.

-3. I Will Help You—Even if You Didn’t Buy From Me
+3. I Will Help You—Even If You Aren't My Client

 Losing a loved one is hard enough without the mountain of paperwork that follows.
 After recently losing my mom, Sharon, I realized how confusing the claims process can be when you're grieving.